IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 {version} is the friendly version number, e.g. "1.2".

 The submitDataVersionToArchive API (and the workflow discussed below) attempt to archive the dataset version via an archive specific method.
 For Chronopolis, a DuraCloud space named for the dataset (it's DOI with ':' and '.' replaced with '-') is created and two files are uploaded to it: a version-specific datacite.xml metadata file and a BagIt bag containing the data and an OAI-ORE map file.
-(The datacite.xml file, stored outside the Bag as well as inside is intended to aid in discovery while the ORE map file is 'complete' containing all user-entered metadata and is intended as an archival record.)
+(The datacite.xml file, stored outside the Bag as well as inside is intended to aid in discovery while the ORE map file is 'complete', containing all user-entered metadata and is intended as an archival record.)

 In the Chronopolis case, since the transfer from the DuraCloud front-end to archival storage in Chronopolis can take significant time, it is currently up to the admin/curator to submit a 'snap-shot' of the space within DuraCloud and to monitor its successful transfer.
-Once transfer is complete the space can be emptied or deleted, at which point the Dataverse API call can be used to submit a Bag for other versions of the same Dataset.
+Once transfer is complete the space should be deleted, at which point the Dataverse API call can be used to submit a Bag for other versions of the same Dataset.
 (The space is reused, so that archival copies of different Dataset versions correspond to different snapshots of the same DuraCloud space.).

 **PostPublication Workflow**

 To automate the submission of archival copies to an archive as part of publication, one can setup a Dataverse Workflow using the "archiver" workflow step - see the :doc:`developers/workflows` guide.
 .
-The archiver step uses the configuration information discussed above and must define the :ArchiverClassName setting, along with any/all archive-specific required settings as discussed above, in the workflow definition.
+The archiver step uses the configuration information discussed above including the :ArchiverClassName setting.
+The workflow step definition should include the set of properties defined in \:ArchiverSettings in the workflow definition.

 To active this workflow, one must first install a workflow using the archiver step.
 A simple workflow that invokes the archiver step configured to submit to DuraCloud as its only action is included in dataverse at /scripts/api/data/workflows/internal-archiver-workflow.json.